crossfidev/Plexus-Pool/docs/developer/testing.rst

    ``pytest-regtest``.

 Example tests:
- - Testing the node's script interpreter through ``tezos-client run script`` (in :src:`pytest tests_python/tests/test_contract_opcodes.py`).
+ - Testing the node's script interpreter through ``mineplex-client run script`` (in :src:`pytest tests_python/tests/test_contract_opcodes.py`).
-   To execute it locally, run ``pytest tests_python/tests/test_contract_opcodes.py`` in the Tezos root.
+   To execute it locally, run ``pytest tests_python/tests/test_contract_opcodes.py`` in the mineplex root.
 To execute them on :ref:`your own machine
    <executing_gitlab_ci_locally>` using the GitLab CI system, run
    ``gitlab-runner exec docker integration:contract_opcodes``.
  - Setting up networks of nodes and ensuring their connection (in :src:`tests_python/tests/test_p2p.py`).
-   To execute it locally, run ``pytest tests_python/tests/test_p2p.py`` in the Tezos root.
+   To execute it locally, run ``pytest tests_python/tests/test_p2p.py`` in the mineplex root.
 To execute them on :ref:`your own machine
    <executing_gitlab_ci_locally>` using the GitLab CI system, run
    ``gitlab-runner exec docker integration:p2p``.
  - Detecting unintended changes in the behavior of the Michelson interpreter (in :src:`tests_python/tests/test_contract_opcodes.py`).
-To execute it locally, run ``pytest tests_python/tests/test_contract_opcodes.py`` in the Tezos root.
+To execute it locally, run ``pytest tests_python/tests/test_contract_opcodes.py`` in the mineplex root.
 To execute them on :ref:`your own machine
    <executing_gitlab_ci_locally>` using the GitLab CI system, run
    ``gitlab-runner exec docker integration:contract_opcodes``.